xxhensila/OCTDL-XAI/README.md

 # OCTDL-XAI

+> Credits
-> An explainable, patient-aware extension of [OCTDL](https://github.com/MikhailKulyabin/OCTDL)
+>This project is an independent extension of [OCTDL](https://github.com/MikhailKulyabin/OCTDL)  by Mikhail Kulyabin et al.
-> Now with k-Fold cross-validation, CAM visualizations (Grad-CAM, EigenCAM, KPCA-CAM).
+>The original project is licensed under the MIT License, which is retained in this repository.

+>We are not affiliated with the original authors, but acknowledge and build upon their excellent work.
 ---

 ## What's Added in This Extension